fleek-network/fleek-network-docs/references/Lightning CLI/node-secret-key-does-not-exist.md

     Node Initialization failed: InitializationFailed(Tag<lightning_signer::Signer<lightning_node::FinalTypes> as SignerInterface>, Node secret key does not exist.
 Use the CLI to generate keys.)
 ```

 Edit the `~/.lightning/config.toml` to include the full location for the PEM files.
-For example, let's say that its located under `/home/skywalker` that'd look like:
+For example, let's say that it's located under `/home/skywalker` that'd look like:

 ```
 [signer]